 - An employer acceptance agreement form

-- Additionally, if the apprentice is already hired by the sponsor they will need to work with RWAU to secure the following as part as the apprenticeship application:
+Additionally, if the apprentice is already hired by the sponsor, they will need to work with RWAU to secure the following as part of the apprenticeship application:

 - Drug screening